ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ~~~~
 {:dataflow #dataflow title="Conceptual Data Flow"}

 The text below summarizes the activities conducted by the roles illustrated in {{dataflow}}.
 Roles are assigned to entities.
 Entities are often system components {{RFC4949}}, such as devices.
-As the term device is typically more intuitive than the term entity, device is often used as a illustrative synonym for entity throughout this document.
+As the term device is typically more intuitive than the term entity or system component, device is often used as a illustrative synonym throughout this document.

 The Attester role is assigned to entities that creates Evidence that is conveyed to a Verifier.